 Among the 3 winners in the Renewable Energies category of the Energy Transition Trophy of l'Usine Nouvelle magazine in May 2015.

-Vermilion established a 30-year partnership in La Teste de Buch to provide free heat for an eco-district made up of 550 homes.
+Vermilion established a 30-year partnership in La Teste de Buch to provide free heat for an eco-neighborhood made up of 550 homes.

 Vermilion provides 80% of the energy needed to heat these homes by recovering the heat energy from the water from its oil production process near the site (previously this "secondary " energy was not used).